-Shared apartments for students and staff
+Shared apartments for students

 A shared apartment is a good option if you would like to live with your peers but not live in a dormitory.